More Covid-19 cases in Taranaki

 Of the new cases, 202 are in north Taranaki, 22 in central Taranaki, 29 in south Taranaki, four in hospital, and eight to be confirmed.

-Stratford's McKays Pharmacy has rapid antigen tests (RATs) available.
+Stratford's McKays Pharmacy has rapid antigen tests (RATs) available for close contacts, household contacts and critical workers who have preordered through the website.
 The first drive-through RATs collection site opened in Waitara today.

 AdvertisementAdvertise with NZME.